0xabad1deaf/Lateterm/README.md

 Building
 ------

-To create a runnable jar, run the following command in the root of the project.
+To create a runnable jar, run the following scipt in the root of the project.

-`mvn package`
+`bin/package`

-This will run all tests, and if they pass, create a target folder which contains the jar file with dependencies, along with code-coverage reports.
+This will run all the unit tests, and if they pass, create a target folder which contains the jar file with dependencies, along with code-coverage reports.
 To remove this folder run

-`mvn clean`
+`bin/clean`

 Testing
 ------
 To run unit tests:

-`mvn test`
+`bin/unit_test`

 And run integration tests with

-`mvn integration-test`

-Contribution Guidelines
+`bin/it_test`

+To view current code coverage status, navigate to: http://codecoverage.tictactoes.co.vu/

+Travis builds and deployment
 ------
-A pull request should not be made without thorough integration tests.
-Each time a commit is made to the repo travis runs unit and integration tests to make sure the build passes.
-If the tests pass, travis pushes the new version to heroku, and the changes go live.
+Each time something is pushed to the repo from any branch, travis wil run unit and integration tests to make sure the build passes.
+If the push was made to the master branch and all tests passed, travis will deploy the new version to heroku, and the changes go live.

 Development lifecycle
 -----